 I had gone to Spain, to Pamplona, for The Running of the Bulls and believe me, the best part of the festival of San Fermin is not the bulls – it is in the bars and I found the best in the city.

 Walking in, you would think it a small place.
-The bar ran along one wall and a thin line of tables dominated the rest of the room — but an opening in the back revealed a stone staircase that led to another bar in a cellar.
-That cellar in turn led to another and like Dante’s vision of hell, each level had a portal to a level below and the lower one descended, the louder and wilder the parties became.
+The bar ran along one wall and there was barely enough room to sit — but an opening in the back revealed a stone staircase that led down to a cellar where there was another bar and more room.
+In the back of that room was another staircase that led to another cellar and like Dante’s vision of hell, each level led to one below and the lower one descended, the louder and wilder the parties became.

 If anything, the Running of the Bulls is about bravado.
 People come from all over the world to test their bravery with bulls and then brag about it in the bars.
 I began drinking at level three.
 I cannot say how deeper the bar went.
 All I can say is – level six was all the bravado I could muster.

-I joined a table of Basques from a town near Pamplona because they were having the most fun.
+There I joined a table of Basques from a town near Pamplona.
 Basques are a people native to northern Spain.
 They have their own language and culture, and were caught on the wrong side of the Spanish Civil War.

-These were big farm kids, the kind who could toss a horse for fun and though I couldn’t understand a word they said, I could tell that they loved to brag and sing, but not about running with bulls.
+These guys loved to brag and sing, but not about running with bulls.
 Their songs were a taunt to a much more dangerous creature, the soldiers of dictator Ferdinand Franco.

 A year earlier, their rebel songs would have gotten the room sprayed with machine gun fire from Franco’s military police, but he had recently died and the country was ripe for change.
-Still – songs from the Spanish Civil War were extremely dangerous – which only made these boys – bang their mugs, stomp their boots and sing as loud as they possibly could.
+Still – songs from the Spanish Civil War were extremely dangerous – which only made these boys – bang their mugs, stomp their boots and sing all the louder.